David-Berghaus/noncong_database/README.md

 - e<sub>2</sub>: amount of elliptic points of order two
 - e<sub>3</sub>: amount of elliptic points of order three

-Each database entry contains the following information (for more background on the notation, please checkout *(add link to paper here once available)*):
+Each database entry contains the following information (for more background on the notation, please checkout [arXiv:2207.13365](https://arxiv.org/abs/2207.13365)):
 ```
 ├── G: Instance of subgroup representative as a Sage subgroup
+├── monodromy_group: Description of the monodromy group of G
-├── Kv: Basefield of curve with specified embedding
+├── K: Basefield of curve with specified embedding
 ├── v: Generator of v as an element of QQbar
 ├── u: u as an element of QQbar
 ├── u_str: Expression of u in terms of v as a string
 ├── curve: Expression of the curve
+├── embeddings: Embeddings of the passport
 └── q_expansions
     └── weight: weight of the considered space of modular forms
-        ├── hauptmodul_raw: q-expansion of the hauptmodul with coefficients defined over a numberfield
+        ├── hauptmodul_raw: q-expansion of the hauptmodul with coefficients defined over numberfield L
-        ├── hauptmodul_pretty: q-expansion of the hauptmodul with coefficients factored conveniently
+        ├── hauptmodul_pretty: q-expansion of the hauptmodul with coefficients factored conveniently in K and u
-        ├── hauptmodul_float: q-expansion of the hauptmodul with coefficients given as floating point numbers with rigorous error bounds
-        ├── modforms_raw: list of q-expansions of modular forms with coefficients defined over a numberfield
+        ├── modforms_raw: list of q-expansions of modular forms with coefficients defined over numberfield L
-        ├── modforms_pretty: list of q-expansions of modular forms with coefficients defined over a numberfield with coefficients factored conveniently
+        ├── modforms_pretty: list of q-expansions of modular forms with coefficients defined over a numberfield with coefficients factored conveniently in K and u
-        ├── modforms_float: list of q-expansions of modular forms with coefficients defined over a numberfield with coefficients given as floating point numbers with rigorous error bounds
-        ├── cuspforms_raw: list of q-expansions of cuspforms with coefficients defined over a numberfield
+        ├── cuspforms_raw: list of q-expansions of cuspforms with coefficients defined over numberfield L
-        ├── cuspforms_pretty: list of q-expansions of cuspforms with coefficients defined over a numberfield with coefficients factored conveniently
+        ├── cuspforms_pretty: list of q-expansions of cuspforms with coefficients defined over a numberfield with coefficients factored conveniently in K and u
-        ├── cuspforms_float: list of q-expansions of cuspforms with coefficients defined over a numberfield with coefficients given as floating point numbers with rigorous error bounds
+        ├── eisenstein_basis_factors: list of floating point expressions that create the space of Eisenstein series in reduced row echelon form
-        └── eisenstein_basis_factors: list of floating point expressions that create the space of cuspforms
+        └── eisenstein_canonical_normalizations: list of floating point expressions that create the space of Eisenstein series in a canonical normalization
 ```
 ## Reliability of the results
 For genus zero, all coefficients have been computed using rigorous arithmetic over numberfields or rigorous interval arithmetic.
 The only exception are the Eisenstein series whose precision we can only estimate heuristically.